“I thought you already solved that case!” Was that my dad whispering to me from the great beyond?

 I continued working through the list of suggestions.

 “That’s a U.S. record.
-The Newhams all kept to their villages in the Midlands, as far as I can tell.”
+As far as I can tell, the Newhams all kept to their villages in the Midlands.”

-He pulled up a chair and sat shoulder-to-shoulder with me.
-“Check it anyway,” he said.
+He pulled up a heavenly chair and sat shoulder-to-shoulder with me.
+“Check it anyway.
+Go on,” he said.

 I clicked on the U.S. Federal Census Mortality Schedules for the year ending in June 1850.
 The town was Jersey City, New Jersey.

-There was “Saml Newham,” age 51, born in England, dead in July 1849 of a three-month bout with heart disease.
+There was “Saml Newham,” age 51, born in England, dead in July 1849 after a three-month bout with heart disease.
 Occupation: wheelwright.

 The 1840 U.S. Census was not very informative.
 It named only the head of household.
-But there was our Samuel Newham in Jersey City.
-There was a “1” under Females in Household.
+Yet there was our Samuel Newham in Jersey City.
+Curiously, the household listing included one female.
 Hmmm.

 “Maybe there’s a ship’s record?”

-And so there was.
+I jumped on the idea.
+There was!
 On April 6, 1830, the steam-driven mail packet St. George docked in New York with about 65 passengers.
-On board was Samuel Newham, Wheelwright.
+On board was Samuel Newham, wheelwright.

 Just five years before, in 1825, Sam had married Charlotte Miller of Great Oakley, Northamptonshire.